pierventre/llamaindex-examples/README.md

-# Instructor Examples
+# LLama Index Examples

 ## Overview

-This repository contains a couple of examples done using [Instructor library](https://github.com/jxnl/instructor/).
+This repository contains a couple of examples done using [Llama Index library](https://github.com/run-llama/llama_index).
 The project contains
-Makefile and targets to run locally the examples on your machine by using [LocalAI](https://localai.io/).
+Makefile and targets to run locally the examples on your machine by using [Ollama](https://ollama.com).

 ## Get Started